bemer/containers-on-aws-workshop/06-CDECS/README.md

 ## 1. Tutorial overview

 So far we've been deploying our containers into ECS manually.
-On a production enviroment, changes that happens on code or on the container image itself should be builded, tested and deployed, all automatically.
+On a production environment, changes that happens on code or on the container image itself should be builded, tested and deployed, all automatically.
 This process is commonly known as Continous Delievey (CD).

 To support us on this task, we must create a Continous Delivery pipeline that will orchestrate different stages of our pipeline.
 For this workshop our pipeline will have three stages: